Meet the Commission

 Dori Cahn is a teacher, writer, and advocate working with immigrants and refugees.
 A native-born New Yorker, she grew up in an extended family of Eastern European immigrants.
 Her Master's degree focused on environment and development in Latin America, which she later taught at the University of Washington and The Evergreen State College.
 Dori's interest in community-based education led to teaching ESL and ABE at community colleges and community-based organizations in the Seattle area.
 While working with Cambodian refugee communities in the U.S. to challenge the deportation of former child refugees back to Cambodia, she helped start an organization in Phnom Penh to support the returnees there.
 She has lived and worked in Cambodia, and continues to travel there as an advisor and mentor at the Royal University of Phnom Penh.
 Currently the owner of her own communications business, Dori has written extensively about immigrant and refugee issues, has developed exhibits with the Wing Luke Museum of the Asian Pacific American Experience, and is currently working on a history of Pacific Northwest immigration for the former federal Immigration Building in Seattle.

-Shree Ram Dahal came to the United States as a student and has lived in Seattle area since 1999.
-Due to personal experiences of living in different places and the desire to stay socially connected, Shree understands the difficulties immigrant and refugee communities go through during the process of adjustment in a new country.
-Actively involved with Nepal Seattle Society (NSS) and representing and advocating for a community of people of Nepali origin and friends of Nepal in Seattle area and Washington State, Shree is president of NSS.
-NSS regularly advise new members on various personal and social issues during their adjustment in the community.
-Through NSS Shree interacts with other communities in the region and is also a Board member of Association of Nepali in America and a regional Delegate to Non-Resident Nepali Association - America.
+Shree Ram Dahal came to the United States as a student and has lived in the Seattle area since 1999.
+Due to personal experience of living in different places and the desire to stay socially connected, Shree understands the difficulties immigrant and refugee communities go through during the process of adjustment in a new country.
+Actively involved in Nepal Seattle Society (NSS) and representing and advocating for a community of people of Nepali origin and friend of Nepal in the Seattle area and Washington State, Shree is president of NSS.
+NSS regularly advises new members on various personal and social issues during their adjustment in the community.
+Through NSS Shree interacts with other communities in the region and is also a Board member of the Association of Nepali in America and a regional Delegate to Non-Resident Nepali Association-America.
 Both of these organizations operate on national and international level to serve the interest of the people of Nepali origin.

 Since the late 90's, Simon volunteered at refugee camps at Thai-Burma border and advocated for refugees even while working as a software engineer in the corporate world.
 He continues to serve his community by advocating for understanding between ethnic groups from Burma as well as with larger Seattle community.
 In July 2012, Simon was recognized for his work with refugee populations with the Spirit of Liberty award at the Fourth of July naturalization ceremony at the Seattle Center.
 In September 2012, he was honored to be personally invited by Burmese Nobel Peace Laureate Daw Aung San Suu Kyi for her Congressional Gold medal award ceremony at the Washington, DC Congressional Rotunda.